 What skills do I want my students to demonstrate in the virtual learning environment?

 How can I connect with my students authentically when I cannot see them, observe their body language, receive live feedback, and crack jokes with them on the fly?

 What’s the value of teaching world religions in the time of global pandemic?

 Years ago, before I was a teacher, I heard a longtime teacher say, “Students won’t remember most of what you teach them, but they will remember how you made them feel.”
 I don’t know if this is true or not.

 But, I do know how I want my students to feel.
 Interested.
 Curious.
 Challenged.
 Capable.
 Heard.
 Safe.
 Accepted.
 Loved.
 That’s one thing that hasn’t changed now that we are teaching through pandemic.

 Elizabeth "Libby" Keady is a campus minister and theology teacher at Notre Dame Prep, a Catholic, independent, all-girls school in Towson.
 She is a member of ICJS's Teachers Fellowship, a yearlong cohort program for teachers from Baltimore area public, independent, and religious schools to explore resources and curriculum to build religious literacy in our schools and communities.
-To learn more about our teacher programs, click here.
+Learn more about our teacher programs here.